houqp/owncloud.docker/README.md

 1. setup your database server
 2. run the data contaier: `docker run -d --name oc_data $USER/oc-data`
+3. replace keys and certificates with your own in `oc-nginx/ssl/nginx`
-3. run the server container:
+4. run the server container:
    `docker run -d -p 80:80 -p 443:443 --volumes-from oc_data $USER/oc-nginx`

-There is also an example run script that bootstraps everything (including mysql server container).
-Default mysql account is `admin:password`.
+There is also an example run script (run.exmaple.sh) that bootstraps everything (including mysql server container).
+Default account for mysql is `admin:password`.

 ## Configure ##